Crowd Pleasing Salsa Recipe

 I’ve tried making it with all fresh tomatoes but there is just something about those canned tomatoes in there that gives it some umph!
 I got the base for this recipe from a girl in college named Maria Juan Santiago.

 I remember her name because she use to “tall lie diss” (talk like this) and I loved her accent so much.
-We had to do a how-to speech in Public Speaking class and she did a step-by-step on how her father ( a local restaurant owner) made his famous, award-winning salsa.
+We had to do a How-To speech in Public Speaking class and she did a step-by-step on how her father ( a local restaurant owner) made his famous, award-winning salsa.

-Now being the recipe whore that I am, I was taking down every single detail.
+Now being the recipe addict that I am, I was taking down every single detail.
 This salsa is delicious and gets even better as it sits in the refrigerator which is why I suggest making it a day before any event.
 (Additional tips at the bottom of recipe)

-1 (14.5 oz) can of diced tomatoes & green chilies
+- 1 (14.5 oz) can of diced tomatoes & green chilies

-1 (14.5 oz) can of regular diced tomatoes

-- Step 1.)
-In a large bowl, DRAIN & add 1 (14.5 oz) can of regular diced tomatoes
+- 1 (14.5 oz) can of regular diced tomatoes

 - 1/2 yellow onion, finely diced (1/2-3/4 cups)

 - 2-3 teaspoons garlic salt

 - 1 teaspoon ground cumin

 - In a large bowl, DRAIN & add a can of diced tomatoes & green chilies and can plain diced tomatoes.

 * If you like it HOT, use the whole jalapeno and increase the cumin to 2t. and add in 1/2t. of black pepper.